 With spans of 1200mm at 900mm spacings they can be used in extra high wind zones and where snow loads are present.
-They can be made from 0.75mm, 0.95mm and 1.15mm G550 Z275 steel.
 Lengths are available from stock or you can choose to have them run cut-to-length of up to 12m to reduce waste onsite.
 For larger spans, check out our Tophat Purlin range.

-Purlins are manufactured from hot dipped, galvanised G550 Z275 steel at thicknesses of 0.75mm, 0.95mm or 1.15mm.
-The coating weight of 275gram/sqm, in line with other common lightweight steel structural building products, providing good protection in most exposed internal environments.
+DS40 Purlins are manufactured from hot dipped, galvanised G550 Z275 steel at thicknesses of 0.75mm, 0.95mm or 1.15mm.
+The coating weight of 275 gram/sqm is in line with other lightweight steel structural building products, providing good protection in most exposed internal environments.

-Roof Purlins must be kept dry during storage as water present between close stacked sections will cause premature corrosion.
-If they become wet they should be separated and stacked openly to allow for ventilation to dry the surface.
+Steel roof purlins must be kept dry as any water present between close stacked sections will cause premature corrosion.
+If they become wet, the purlins should be separated and stacked openly to allow for ventilation to dry the surface.
 Any run off from, or contact with, materials which are incompatible with zinc should be avoided.

 Cutting is preferably done by shear or hacksaw.
 When using abrasive disc blades, care must be taken to ensure the swarf produced does not affect other materials and the burred edge should be cleaned off at the completion of cutting.
 Finish the cut end with a galv spray for added protection.